core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The first method, called group mode, relies on digital signatures.
 That is, sender devices sign their outgoing messages using their own private key, and embed the signature in the protected CoAP message.

 The second method, called pairwise mode, relies on a symmetric key, which is derived from a pairwise shared secret computed from the asymmetric keys of the message sender and recipient.
-This method is intended for one-to-one messages sent in the group, such as all responses individually sent by servers, as well as requests addressed to an individual server.
+This method is intended for one-to-one messages sent in the security group, such as all responses individually sent by servers, as well as requests addressed to an individual server.

 A Group Manager is responsible for managing one or multiple OSCORE groups.
-In particular, the Group Manager acts as repository of the group members' authentication credentials including the corresponding public keys; manages, renews, and provides security material in the group; and handles the join process of new group members.
+In particular, the Group Manager acts as repository of the security group members' authentication credentials including the corresponding public keys; manages, renews, and provides security material in the security group; and handles the join process of new members in the security group.

 As defined in {{I-D.ietf-ace-oscore-gm-admin}}, an administrator entity can interact with the Group Manager to create OSCORE groups and specify their configuration (see {{sssec-group-creation}}).
-During the lifetime of the OSCORE group, the administrator can further interact with the Group Manager, in order to possibly update the group configuration and eventually delete the group.
+During the lifetime of the OSCORE group, the administrator can further interact with the Group Manager, in order to possibly update the configuration of the security group and eventually delete the group.

 As recommended in {{I-D.ietf-core-oscore-groupcomm}}, a CoAP endpoint can join an OSCORE group by using the method described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{RFC9200}}.